nus-cs2103-AY2324S1/ip/docs/README.md

 ### Lists tasks

-Lists task according to order the tasks was added or alphabetical order.
+Lists tasks according to order the tasks was added or alphabetical order.

 ## Usage

 ### About the command format:
 - Words in `UPPER_CASE` are the parameters to be supplied by the user.
 - All date inputs should be in the format: `yyyy-MM-dd`
+- All date outputs will be in the format: `MMM dd yyyy`

 ### `todo` - Adds a todo task into the list